 serious risk to that individual, other patients and staff.

-Immediate management of such patients is
+Immediate management of such situations

-reduce the patient’s level of distress due to acute agitation.
+to reduce the patient’s level of distress.

 The interventions used should be the minimum